-- Flow from each downspout shall be spread over a minimum 12-foot wide disconnection flow path extending down-gradient from the structure. - A permeable, vegetated treatment area equal to the minimum flow path length needed for treatment (see Table 4-1, below) and as wide as the disconnected surface shall be available down gradient (downslope) of the impervious cover to effectively disconnect runoff. - Qualifying impervious surfaces with contributing lengths less than 10 feet may provide a disconnection length equal to the contributing length on slopes less than or equal 8% or twice the contributing length on slopes between 8 and 15%, and as wide as the disconnected surface.
+- Flow from each downspout shall be spread over a minimum 12-foot wide disconnection flow path extending down-gradient from the structure. - A permeable, vegetated treatment area equal to the minimum flow path length needed for treatment (see Table 4-1, below) and as wide as the disconnected surface shall be available down gradient (downslope) of the impervious cover to effectively disconnect runoff. - To qualify for shorter disconnection flow paths, the vegetated treatment area shall be located on HSG A or B soils, or have a demonstrated infiltration rate of ≥ 0.5 inches per hour.
+In cases of urban or otherwise fill soils, a site-specific soil evaluation will be necessary to qualify for shorter disconnection flow paths.

 Table 4-1.
-Required Simple Disconnection Lengths (in direction of flow) by Soil Infiltration Rate and Slope Class
+Required Simple Disconnection Lengths (in direction of flow) for WQv credit